 Family Rant: When You Can't Say It at the Dinner Table

-Sometimes you need to express feelings you can't say to the people who raised you.
+Some things you can't say to the people who raised you.
+Say them here instead.

 Family can be complicated.
 The people who are supposed to understand you sometimes don't.
 The expectations that feel impossible.
 The comments that sting.
 The patterns that never seem to change.
 The guilt of feeling frustrated with people you love.